CCIM4054-2022/project-group-2/USECASE.md

 _Precondition/s:_ The website must be running on a computer (as WASD and Arrow Keys are required)

-_Use case association/s:_ Spectate game, view scoreboard
+_Use case association/s:_ Spectate game, view highscore board

 _Outcome:_ A game room is created once submitted and the users can begin the game